Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Is direct deposit safe?

 But money that's automatically transferred from one account to another can't be lost or stolen.
 Sure, glitches can happen and the payment may be delayed, or your employer could input the wrong amount.
-But these are errors, not safety concerns – your funds are very safe.
+But these are errors, not safety concerns.

 As mentioned, direct deposits are managed by Payments Canada, but it does more than just manage these deposits.
 It has a much larger mandate as set out in the Canadian Payments Act, which includes:

-• facilitating the interaction between its systems and other systems involved in clearing and settling payments, and
+• Facilitating the interaction between its systems and other systems involved in clearing and settling payments

 Can the sender see my banking info?